sts10/phraze/readme.markdown

 ## Features

 * 🖩 Allows user to set a minimum entropy, freeing them from having to figure how many words from a given list they need to create a strong passphrase
-* 🎯 Only uses uniquely decodable word lists, ensuring that passphrase entropy estimates are accurate, even if no separator is used
+* 🎯 Only uses uniquely decodable word lists, ensuring that passphrase entropy estimates remain accurate when no separator is used
 * 🚀 Fast: Takes about 2 milliseconds to generate a passphrase
+* 🔣 Can insert numbers, symbols, and/or capital letters if necessary (`-s _b -t` flags)
 * 🛁 Default word list is (hopefully) free of profane words
-* 🔣 Can insert numbers, symbols, and/or capital letters if necessary (`-s _b -t` flags)
 * 🧺 Choose from a number of built-in word lists or provide your own
 * 🛠️  Written in [Rust](https://www.rust-lang.org/)